 I love creating simple, natural remedies to keep my family healthy during cold and flu season.
 Whether it's elderberry tincture or fermented garlic and honey, I like knowing I have natural ways to fight off whatever bugs come our way!

 In this blog post, I'll show you how to make an elderberry tincture at home, with just a few simple ingredients.
 Whether you're a seasoned herbalist or a curious beginner, this DIY guide is for you!
+Then try this switchel recipe!

 Jump to: